VUV treatment

 VUV absorption

 Gases like oxygen, carbon dioxide, and water vapor absorb in the VUV region.
-The absorption is dissociative, i.e. it forms highly reactive fragments like oxygen atoms or hydroxyl radicals.
+The absorption is dissociative, i.e. it results in the formation highly reactive fragments like oxygen atoms or hydroxyl radicals.
 Other gases like nitrogen do not absorb.
 For technical applications of VUV excimer radiation it might be necessary to reduce the partial pressure of oxygen by the addition of nitrogen in order to adjust the amount of light absorbed by the gas and the amount absorbed by the substrate surface.
 Depending in this ratio, a process can work in different modes:

 • the polymer is excited and reacts with the gas